grebtsew/Object-and-facial-detection-in-python/README.md

 In this article they explain how object tracking works.

-From here on you probably have a great overall competence of object and facial detection And create your own content.
+From here on you probably have a great overall competence of object and facial detection You are ready to create your own content.